I’ve been making a real effort to reduce my dependency on Google products. Here is what I use(d) Google for:

 This one wasn’t easy.
 I’ve been using Gmail for a long time now.
 I settled on a basic Fastmail subscription, with a custom domain.
 The challenge was migrating everything away from the old Gmail.
 I’m slowly getting there, though.

 I migrated to Firefox and it’s been absolutely fine.
 The few times I miss the Chrome dev tools, I just fire a single window and use it for development.
 This happens very rarely though, Firefox development tools are pretty great.
 Extensions are also in a good place.
 I didn’t use a lot of them in Chrome, so I was happy to find that they all existed in Firefox as well.

-I haven’t actively used Firefox since 2004-2005 (or something), so it feels nice to give it another ago.
+I haven’t actively used Firefox since 2004-2005, so it feels nice to give it another ago.

 Well, I didn’t expect this one to be so easy.
 I set my default Search Engine to Startpage and that was that.
 This one had an immediate impact as well, I could tell the search results were different (despite Startpage just fetching google results).
 Google Search has really become a nasty beast over the years.
 I highly suggest others to start using Startpage - It will take a while to get used to, but the impact is real.
 No more tailored ads, no more tailored results based on your previous searches.
 I honestly think Startpage makes Google Search into a better product.

 I don’t know why I used Google Calendar so much in the past, considering I basically only use Apple as my hardware.
 I guess it was a mix of using Gmail and, many years ago, using a Samsung Phone.
 It just carried over.
 I uninstalled Google Calendar and started using Apple Calendar.
 It’s been fine.